 - (3) Estimated YTM for the loan with Private Company A is enhanced by purchase discounts attributed to the fair value of equity warrants that were separated from the loan prior to our acquisition of such loan.
-The purchase discounts accrete to income over the respective remaining terms of the applicable loan. - (4) As of October 1, 2022, these loans were placed on non-accrual status. - (5) Cash interest and PIK interest rates for Private Company A represent a blended rate of differing cash interest and PIK interest rates applicable to each of the tranches to which the Company is a lender under the senior secured term loan credit facility with Private Company A (as may be amended, restated, and supplemented or otherwise modified from time to time, the "Private Company A Credit Facility").
+The purchase discounts accrete to income over the respective remaining terms of the applicable loan. - (4) As of October 1, 2022, Public Company A equipment loan receivable was placed on non-accrual status.

-- (6) Cash interest and PIK interest rates for Private Co.
+- (5) Cash interest and PIK interest rates for Private Company A represent a blended rate of differing cash interest and PIK interest rates applicable to each of the tranches to which the Company is a lender under the senior secured term loan credit facility with Private Company A (as may be amended, restated, and supplemented or otherwise modified from time to time, the "Private Company A Credit Facility").
+In October 2023, AFC Agent delivered a notice of default to Private Company A based on certain financial and other covenant defaults and began charging additional default interest of 5.0%, beginning as of July 1, 2023, in accordance with the terms of the Private Company A Credit Facility. - (6) Cash interest and PIK interest rates for Private Co.
 B are weighted average rates.
-As amended, an additional 4.0% PIK interest rate is applicable from January 15, 2023 through maturity on September 1, 2023. - (7) As amended, 75.0% of Subsidiary of Private Company G's monthly cash interest was paid in kind from December 1, 2022 to May 1, 2023.
-As of June 1, 2023, this loan was placed on non-accrual status. - (8) As amended, an additional 5.0% default rate has been applied since May 8, 2023 and the agent on this credit facility has since initiated a foreclosure proceeding.
-As of May 1, 2023, this loan was placed on non-accrual status. - (9) The interest and PIK subtotal rates are weighted average rates.
+As amended by the forbearance and modification agreement entered into with Private Company B in February 2023, the default interest rate of 4.0% is applicable from January 15, 2023 and is paid in kind. - (7) As amended, 75.0% of Subsidiary of Private Company G's monthly cash interest was paid in kind from December 1, 2022 to May 1, 2023.
+Subsidiary of Private Company G was placed on non-accrual status from June 1, 2023 to August 31, 2023.
+In September 2023, a forbearance agreement was entered into with Subsidiary of Private Company G. Subsidiary of Private Company G paid September and October interest in accordance with the terms of the forbearance agreement, which was due October 1, 2023 and November 1, 2023, and the credit facility was restored to accrual status. - (8) As amended, an additional 5.0% default rate has been applied since May 8, 2023 and the agent on this credit facility has since initiated a foreclosure proceeding.
+As of May 1, 2023, this loan was placed on non-accrual status. - (9) Quarterly cash interest is paid in kind from closing to February 1, 2024 and then payable in cash thereafter. - (10) The interest and PIK subtotal rates are weighted average rates.